Indivior wins fresh hold on Dr. Reddy's Suboxone copy

 Indivior welcomed the new court ruling and said it would continue to pursue its infringement cases against Dr. Reddy’s to protect its Suboxone Film patent portfolio.

-Representatives for Dr. Reddy’s did not immediately respond to phone calls and an email see eking comment.
+Representatives for Dr. Reddy’s did not immediately respond to phone calls and an email seeking comment.

 Meanwhile, shares of Dr. Reddy’s fell 6 percent on India’s National Stock Exchange.
 Indivior shares rose 12 percent in London before trimming gains to 2 percent.